 This is a prestigious designation awarded each year to a total of four graduate or undergraduate (sophomore level or above) students.
 Applicants may be from any School or College at the University of Miami and must be in good standing.
-The APPLICATION DEADLINE is Friday, October 28, 2022.
+The APPLICATION DEADLINE was Monday, November 7, 2022 (by midnight).

 Application Process, Materials, and Timeline

 Applicants are required to submit a completed APPLICATION FORM, accompanied by:

 - a transcript

 - a CV, and

 - in the case of graduate students, a support letter from their academic mentor.

 The Steering Committee meets within one week of the closing of applications to choose the IDSC Fellows.